 Be Very Affectionate To Your Baby

-From then on, you’re sure to have a better and healthier bond with your baby.
+From then on, you will surely have a better and healthier bond with your baby (Kids Health).

-This is limited not just in the provision of love and care, but it also has to do with the security and the relationship that you build with each other.
+This is limited not just to the provision of love and care, but it also has to do with the security and relationship you build with each other.

-How you react to each other forms the very foundation of how your baby is going to respond to and form relationships later on in life.
-It’s up to you to make this positive mark.
+How you react to each other forms the foundation of how your baby will respond to and form relationships later in life.